Obama signs order expanding U.S. Afghanistan role - NY Times

 "While we will no longer target belligerents solely because they are members of the Taliban, to the extent that Taliban members directly threaten the United States and coalition forces in Afghanistan or provide direct support to al Qaeda, we will take appropriate measures to keep Americans safe."

-(Reporting by Ian Simpson and Steve Holland; Editing by Clarence Fernandez and Jeremy Laurence)
+(Reporting by Ian Simpson and Steve Holland; Editing by Clarence Fernandez and Jeremy Laurence; CATEGORY-WORLD)